FarFetchd/clickitongue/README.md

-Clickitongue lets you replace physical mouse clicking with mouse sounds picked up by your computer's microphone, to give sore wrists a rest.
+Clickitongue carries out mouse clicks when triggered by mouth sounds picked up by your computer's microphone, to give sore wrists a rest.

 Clickitongue is still very much in early development, but is already basically